-The Annual Monitoring Enhancement Meeting provides an opportunity for the Head of Department to discuss their AMER with their Pro Vice-Chancellor Dean of Faculty and a member of the GQASC team.
-The meeting is organised by GQASC and is conducted in the spirit of appreciative enquiry, tailored to the needs of the department as determined by the evidence.
+Annual Monitoring Enhancement Meetings27 provide an opportunity for the Head of Department to discuss their AMR with their Pro Vice-Chancellor Dean of Faculty (or appropriately experienced senior representative) and a member of the GQASC team.
+Meetings are conducted in the spirit of appreciative enquiry, tailored to the needs of the department as determined by the evidence.
+Departments are required to identify a note-taker, normally the Department Administration Manager28, to record all actions that emerge from the meeting.

-Based on the evidence contained within the AMER, and further discussion with the Head of Department during the Annual Monitoring Enhancement Meeting, the Pro Vice-Chancellor Dean of Faculty is asked to make one of the following confidence judgements in regard to the Department's ability to manage its quality assurance responsibilities:
+Based on the evidence presented and the discussions with the Head of Department, at the end of the meeting, the Faculty is required to affirm that the department is compliant with Conditions B1-B4 (Quality) and B5 (Standards).
+The Pro Vice-Chancellor Dean of Faculty is asked to make one of the following confidence judgements regarding the Department's ability to manage its quality assurance responsibilities: